sonntagnacht/SNBackupBundle/README.md

 ## Usage

-Take a snapshot of your current webapplication
+To take a backup of your current webapplication (database and gaufrette filesystems)

     php bin/console sn:backup:dump [daily|weekly|monthly|yearly]

+For large Backups, we skipped an initial connection check because the connection might get lost until everything is stored in a `tar`
+If you still want a check if the filesystem exists, execute the backup command with `--check-target-fs`

-Get a list of all snapshots
+Get a list of all backups

     php bin/console sn:backup:restore

-Restore a saved snapshot
+Restore a saved backup

     php bin/console sn:backup:restore [id]